Global searching is not enabled.

 Science of Kriyayoga

-The Science of Kriyayoga class covers understanding of self and surrounding by individuals through first making and practicing connections between body and mind.
-The content of the course includes explanation of objective and practical science, and role of mind in creating such an important field of study.
-The course also covers the meaning and description of yoga, which literally means union or process of uniting.
+The Science of Kriyayoga class explores the understanding of the self and the surrounding environment by first establishing and practicing connections between the body and mind.
+The course content includes an explanation of objective and practical science and examines the role of the mind in creating this essential field of study.

-Students are introduced to basic concepts of sciences, such as nervous system, respiration, photosynthesis, physical and natural forces, atomic and molecular structure, and coordinated function of a cell.
-Information from these topics is then used to construct an understanding of the process of yoga, first as a practice with self in terms of different body postures and breathing process, which is transformed into learning lessons for the connection with others, including animals, plants, and the environment.
+Students are introduced to basic scientific concepts, such as the nervous system, respiration, photosynthesis, physical and natural forces, atomic and molecular structure, and the coordinated function of cells.
+This information is then used to build an understanding of yoga as a practice, focusing on different body postures and breathing techniques.
+This practice evolves into lessons on connecting with others, including animals, plants, and the environment.

-The students are provided examples of holistic functioning of atoms, molecules, cells, bodies, societies, planet, and the universe.
-Examples are also given for critical analysis of scientific facts, and assignments are given for them to critically analyze literature, seminars, or other published topical materials.
+The class presents examples of the holistic functioning of atoms, molecules, cells, bodies, societies, the planet, and the universe.
+Students are also encouraged to critically analyze scientific facts, and they are assigned tasks that require them to evaluate literature, seminars, or other published materials on relevant topics.